Now booking through April 2026 with more availability coming soon! BOOK THE ORIGINAL TOUR NOW!

 Rocky Mountain Food Tours

-The history of Old Colorado City is rich and filled with fun facts and fascinating tidbits.
+Old Colorado City has a rich fascinating history.
 Here are 10 unique facts about this quaint historical area in Colorado Springs!

 Photo Credit: VisitCOS